Welcome to today's edition of the Rush 24-7 podcast.

 Of course he's not going to apologize.

-And drive by's are not going to insist that he apologize.
+The drive-bys are not going to insist that he apologize.

-He hadn't done anything wrong.
+He hasn't done anything wrong.

-He's a liberal Democrat going the way he's headed to that big uh dung heap in the sky in retirement, and he's just, he's not going to apologize for it.
+He's a liberal Democrat going the way he's headed to that big dung heap in the sky in retirement, and he's just, he's not going to apologize for it.

 Don't be fooled because she's really attractive and sounds nice.

-Two days before the midterm elections, President Obama went to one of few places that would take him.
+It was in Philadelphia on the campaign trail two days before the midterm elections, President Obama went to one of few places that would take him, Philadelphia.

 This is a far cry from his days as candidate Obama.

-Remember when he filled in Vesco Field at Mile High behind the cheap crepe paper Greek columns.
+Remember when he filled Invesco Field at Mile High behind the cheap crepe paper Greek columns.

-70,000 people to hear his acceptance speech, and now he can't even get 6,000 people in a 10,000 seat arena, Democrat stronghold of Philadelphia.
+70,000 people to hear his acceptance speech, and now he can't even get 6,000 people in a 10,000-seat arena, Democrat stronghold of Philadelphia.

 And they have to curtain it off so that people can't see the empty seats.

-And I didn't, I really didn't think that there was any lower that they could go.
+In the South, in the South, the Democrats are playing the race card again, and I really didn't think that there was any lower that they could go.

 I thought they found the gutter.